Re-opening Information for Community Pools

 - Prohibit handshaking and unnecessary person-to-person contact in the workplace.

 - For retailers and service providers, provide for alternative points of sale outside of buildings, including curbside pick-up or delivery of products and/or services if an alternate point of sale is permitted under Georgia law.

 - For retailers and service providers, open sales registers must be at least six feet apart.

-- Point of sale equipment should be frequently cleaned and sanitized.
+- Point of sale equipment, including Pin entry devices and signature pads, should be frequently cleaned and sanitized.
 Registers and point of sale machines should be cleaned and sanitized between uses by different employees.